nkurniansyah/BP_PRS/README.md

 ## PRS construction

-Our (SBP and DBP) BP-PRS is a weighted sum of multiple specifics ancestry GWAS. we used and followed the [PRS-CSx](https://github.com/getian107/PRScsx "PRS-CSx") to train ancestry-specific effect sizes and create ancestry-specific PRS and weighted sums of them.
+Our (SBP and DBP) BP-PRSs are weighted sums of multiple PRS constructed based on ancestry-specific GWAS. we used and followed the [PRS-CSx](https://github.com/getian107/PRScsx "PRS-CSx") to train ancestry-specific effect sizes and create ancestry-specific PRSs and weighted sums of them.
 PRS-CSx takes summary statistics from multiple GWAS.
 Each GWAS is assigned an ancestry and a reference panel that matches this ancestry.
 Here, we paired